 - Resume, Cover Letters, and Portfolios

 - Job Interviewing – We offer mock interview practice sessions

 - Job Fair Tips on making the most of a job fair

-Research Employer information in the Career Library and on our website – Visit our office to view employer files for company/organization information.
-You can access certain industry directories through Regina Library and through our Research Employers & Industries link.
+Research Employer information on our website – Access industry directories through Regina Library and through our Research Employers & Industries link.

 Employer Recruitment – Watch for publicity from the Career Development Center offering opportunities to apply for positions and interview with local employers of interest.

 Participate in a Career fair or Networking event – Attend our publicized job fairs & events to meet employers, practice networking skills, and discover employment opportunities.
 We co-sponsor the annual NHCUC Job Fair in Manchester, NH, visit our Career Fairs/Events page for more information.